 - Direct effects.
-Direct effects are caused by radiation, when radiation interacts directly with the atoms of the DNA molecule, or some other cellular component critical to the survival of the cell.
+Direct effects are caused by radiation when radiation interacts directly with the atoms of the DNA molecule or some other cellular component critical to the survival of the cell.
 The probability of the radiation interacting with the DNA molecule is very small since these critical components make up such a small part of the cell.

 - Indirect effects.
-Indirect effects are caused by interaction of radiation usually with water molecules.
+Indirect effects are caused by the interaction of radiation, usually with water molecules.
 Each cell, just as is the case for the human body, is mostly water.
 Ionizing radiation may break the bonds that hold the water molecule together, producing radicals such as hydroxyl OH, superoxide anion O2–and others.
 These radicals can contribute to the destruction of the cell.

 A large number of cells of any particular type is called a tissue.
-If this tissue forms a specialised functional unit, it is called an organ.
-The type and number of cells affected is also an important factor.
+If this tissue forms a specialized functional unit, it is called an organ.
+The type and number of cells affected is also important factor.
 Some cells and organs in the body are more sensitive to ionizing radiation than others.

-The sensitivity of the various organs of the human body correlate with the relative sensitivity of the cells from which they are composed.
+The sensitivity of the various organs of the human body correlates with the relative sensitivity of the cells from which they are composed.
 In practice, this sensitivity is represented by the tissue weighting factor, wT, which is the factor by which the equivalent dose in a tissue or organ T is weighted to represent the relative contribution of that tissue or organ to the total health detriment resulting from uniform irradiation of the body (ICRP 1991b).

 High-LET and Low-LET Radiation

 Because more biological damage is caused for the same physical dose (i.e., the same energy deposited per unit mass of tissue), one gray of alpha or neutron radiation is more harmful than one gray of gamma radiation.
-This fact that radiations of different types (and energies) give different biological effects for the same absorbed dose is described in terms of factors known as the relative biological effectiveness (RBE) and the radiation weighting factor (wR).
+The fact that radiations of different types (and energies) give different biological effects for the same absorbed dose is described in terms of factors known as the relative biological effectiveness (RBE) and the radiation weighting factor (wR).